 But did you know that babies are born with a mostly sterile gut?

-The microbes they inherit through birth, breast milk and skin-to-skin contact become the building blocks for your child’s immune system, which is why it’s critical to inoculate your infant with the bacteria needed to set them up for a lifetime of health.
+The microbes they inherit through birth, breast milk, and skin-to-skin contact become the building blocks for your child’s immune system, which is why it’s critical to inoculate your infant with the bacteria needed to set them up for a lifetime of health.

 How do probiotics affect mother and baby?

 You see, a baby’s immune system is determined by the flora it inherits from its mother.
-From the mode of delivery (C-section, vaginal birth) to the microbes in your breast milk or formula, your baby’s microbiome begins with you and then relies on outside factors (like diet and environment) to keep it in balance.
+From the mode of delivery (C-section or vaginal birth) to the microbes in your breast milk or formula, your baby’s microbiome begins with you and then relies on outside factors (like diet and environment) to keep it in balance.

 Once your baby is born and begins to eat, the beneficial bacteria and other microorganisms in your breast milk directly interact with your newborn’s saliva.
 It’s like a perfectly choreographed dance where you and your child’s bacteria are literally communicating with each other, telling one what the other needs to make in order to thrive.
 That’s right, the composition of bacteria in a mother’s milk is dynamic and in sync with her infant’s needs.
 It’s truly incredible.1